The right sidebar is one of the options that I always enable on my sites.

 This is an example of what this site looks like with extremely thin 160×600 ads and a 728×90 ad

-The content can be read but that two ads, plus the ads within the content make the user have a bad experience
+The content can be read but that two ads, plus the ads within the content provides a terrible experience.

 That bad experience can lead users to look for the content somewhere else and give up reading your blog.